A healthy, balanced diet should include at least 2 portions of fish a week, including 1 of oily fish.

 Eating fish is good for your health and the development of your baby.
 However, pregnant and breastfeeding women should avoid some types of fish and limit the amount they eat of some others.
 This is because of the levels of mercury and pollutants that some fish can contain.

-When pregnant, you can reduce your risk of food poisoning by avoiding raw shellfish and making sure that any shellfish you eat is cooked thoroughly.
+When pregnant, you can reduce your risk of food poisoning by avoiding raw shellfish and making sure that any shellfish or smoked fish you eat is cooked thoroughly.

 Below is advice from the Scientific Advisory Committee on Nutrition (SACN) and the Committee on Toxicity about eating fish when trying to get pregnant, or when pregnant or breastfeeding: